deciduously/music/post.md

 *[top](#table-of-contents)*

+// Marisa was confused by the two adjacent links - be consistent about adjacent links, if you're doing it, just stick to one word.

 This post was inspired by [this](https://www.reddit.com/r/linuxmasterrace/comments/dyqri7/like_god_would_have_wanted/) [meme](https://en.wikipedia.org/wiki/Internet_meme) I saw when I was *attempting* to casually browse [Reddit](https://en.wikipedia.org/wiki/Reddit):

 ![the meme](https://i.redd.it/uirqnamnjpz31.jpg)